hvdwolf/Joying-RootAssistant/SuperSU_for_Joying_Intel/Readme.md

-### Warning: These scripts now work both on 5.1.1 and 6.0.1.
-Note though that it took me a couple of attempts after each other on 6.0.1.

-# SuperSu v2.79 SR3
+# SuperSu v2.82 SR1
-This is the [Chainfire.eu SuperSU](https://chainfire.eu/) version 2.79 SR3 of 14 January 2017.
+This is the [Chainfire.eu SuperSU](https://chainfire.eu/) version 2.82 SR1 of 09 June 2017.
 This is a repackaged version of the "flashable zip".
 It is repackaged for Joying Intel Sofia 3GR units.
 My scripts (linux & windows) are based on another windows script for the 2.78 version released/created somewhere in September 2016.
 Unfortunately I can't give the creator the credits he/she deserves as I have no idea who that was.

 **Changelog**</br>
+17 June 2017: Updated SuperSu.apk and its binaries to V2.82-SR1<br>
 18 April 2017: Altered the scripts and changed temporary copy location for more robustness.<br>

 **CREDITS:**</br>